 In 2004 he founded, and is currently Executive Chairman of, Renaissance Care which operates 15 care homes in Scotland and employs 1,100 staff.
 Robert is also founder and CEO of Dow Investments Plc, now in its third decade.
 He is a Director and co-founder of video and security systems specialists, NW Security Group and was also a founder shareholder and, until he engineered its sale in 2019, Chairman of Kingdom FM Radio.
 Robert holds several other Non-Executive Directorships and Senior Adviser roles.

-Robert’s first business venture while attending Stirling University, was running a stall selling jeans and t-shirts at Edinburgh’s Ingliston Sunday outdoor market.
-In 2006, Robert founded the Scottish online political think-tank, Think Scotland and he recently founded SBUK to campaign against a second Scottish Independence Referendum.
+In 2006 Robert set up the Scottish online political think-tank, Think Scotland, and recently founded SBUK to campaign against a second Scottish Independence Referendum.
 He has also served on both the CBI Scotland Council and the CBI UK SME Council.

-Born in Edinburgh, brought up in Fife and educated at Loretto School, Robert now splits his time between his main home in London and his home in Fife, whenever possible raising money for Macmillan Cancer Support - £2m plus over the last 25 years he has raised over £2m and in 2018 he was appointed Macmillan’s first Ambassador.
+Born in Edinburgh, brought up in Fife and educated at Loretto School in Musselburgh, Robert now divides his time between London and his home in Fife, whenever possible raising money for Macmillan Cancer Support.
+Over the last 25 years he has raised over £2m and in 2018 he was appointed Macmillan’s first Ambassador.